Teaching (Early Childhood and Primary)

 2. Submit your application

-Recent University of Melbourne undergraduate students may be eligible for guaranteed entry, which gives them the opportunity to secure a place in the Master of Teaching before all other applicants.
+Recent University of Melbourne undergraduate students may be eligible for guaranteed entry, which offers the opportunity to secure a place in the Master of Teaching before all other applicants.
 If you meet the eligibility criteria we will identify you as a guaranteed entry applicant when we assess your application.

 You may be required to provide the following supporting documentation: